RHCHP General Information

 Course Load

 HCA: The normal academic load should not exceed nine semester hours per eight week academic period or a total of 18 semester hours per semester.
+Exceptions may be made by recommendation from the student's advisor to the division chair.

 School of Physical Therapy: The average course load per semester is 15-18 semester hours for the BS in Health and Exercise Science, but can range from 12-18 semester hours.